 b.
-If a pair should claim that the responsibility for the slow play is with their opponents, they will do so by calling the Tournament Director who will take any corrective measure that are necessary in his opinion, including in his discretion the designation of a monitor at the table for as long as he considers desirable.
+If a pair wishes to claim that the responsibility for the slow play is with their opponents, they will do so by calling the Tournament Director who will take any necessary corrective measure, including the designation in his discretion of a monitor at the table for the duration of the round.